j-echevarria/mersenne-twister/README.md

 to imitate independently and identically distributed (IID) random variables from a given distribution.
 Despite appearing random, these sequences are entirely deterministic, controlled by an initial value called the *seed*.

-Among all probability distributions, the uniform $U(0,1)$ is particularly important because it serves as a building block for sampling from other distributions.
+Among all probability distributions, the uniform distribution $U(0,1)$ is particularly important because it serves as a building block for sampling from other distributions.
 One of the earliest PRNGs for this distribution, the [middle-square method](https://en.wikipedia.org/wiki/Middle-square_method), was proposed in 1946.
 Since then, there have been many [improvements](https://en.wikipedia.org/wiki/List_of_random_number_generators#Pseudorandom_number_generators_(PRNGs)).